Stakers-space/staking-scripts/lighthouse/Exit validators/README.md

 As the script is installed in `/usr/local/bin`, the exit is executable for all server users.

+Interactive guide to use the util at [Exiting Lighththouse validators](https://stakers.space/lighthouse/exit-validator)

 ## Installation
 - View the script
 ```